Inside the world of Private Label Coffee Roasting Services

 In Australia, Supermarkets have a near monopoly control on many food product distribution channels due to the displacement of the corner store and competitive offerings.

-The smaller IGA, Foodworks and CostCo are less influential, except in certain geographical areas.
-Unfortunately, this level of dominance also extends to many beverages, fresh produce and other products such as alcohol, fuel (although fuel has recently been divested), etc.
+Unfortunately, the level of dominance by retailers also extends to many beverages, fresh produce and other products such as alcohol.

 Dig a little deeper and you discover that many of these phantom brands are in fact fully owned by the supermarkets.
 Aldi in particular are adept at deploying this strategy and it's their primary go-to-market strategy having registered hundreds of phantom brands.